CreunaAB/amf_dives/documentation/introduction_template.md

 ### Company Background

 - What does your company do?
-- How long have you been in business?
-- Where is your leadership group?
-- How many offices do you have?
-- Who are the key people to get onboard?
+- Who are the key people to get onboard on this project?

 ### Current Situation

+- How do you make decisions today?
 - How far have you come in your data and analytics journey?
 - How satisfied are you with how you’re working with data today?
 - What tools are you currently using?